Communion

 On bended knees, chose a sublime God

-And lost one hundred fierce names for the earth, newly
+And lost one hundred fierce names for

-And pierce the veil of the world
+to the tip of a thorn, to pierce the veil of the world